-I’ve been to Tokyo in November for … four times by now, and the fifth will take place this year, lol.
+I’ve been to Tokyo in November for … 3 times now, and the 4th will take place this year, lol.
 Yes, I know!
 Other than the cherry blossom season, autumn is definitely my favorite time to go Tokyo (and Kyoto if I can afford it).
-Actually, those were the only two seasons I’ve ever been in Japan.
-Let’s just dive into the top reasons quickly you should visit Tokyo in November!
+Actually, sakura & autumn are the only two seasons I’ve ever been in Japan.
+Let’s just dive into the top reasons why you should visit Tokyo in November!

 For Tokyo, in the city, there’re many parks and gardens to see autumn leaves.
 If you prefer day trips, consider taking one to Kamakura, a beautiful coastal town that will bring you lots of autumn surprises, or even Mt Takao, an easy hike for all ages.

-It’s cheaper and easier to plan for, as compared to cherry blossom season
+2. It’s cheaper and easier to plan for, as compared to cherry blossom season.

-Flight tickets and hotel prices for Japan shoot up for the cherry blossom months.
-Also, compared to sakura season, planning to capture the correct timing for autumn leaves is easier and more foolproof than trying to catch cherry blossom’s full-bloom time.
+Flight tickets to Japan and hotel prices definitely shoot up for the cherry blossom months.
+Also, compared to sakura season, I personally feel that planning to catch the correct timing for autumn leaves is easier than trying to catch cherry blossom’s full-bloom time.

-November’s weather is PERFECT for nature walks, hikes & being outdoors.
+3. November’s weather is PERFECT for hikes, nature walks, & being outdoors.

-Great for any other forms of queueing (such as restaurants)
+Great for any other forms of queueing (such as restaurants or theme parks)

 It’s definitely VERY pleasant to queue in cooling weather outdoors than in the summer heat.

-Look awesome in your travel photos by styling your outfits in layered clothing and shoes, something people like us never got to do cos it’s always summer here.
-Don’t just think of it as taking photos for Instagram (no judging here) – these travel photos and memories will last a lifetime!
+Look awesome in your travel photos by styling your outfits in layered clothing and shoes, something people like us in Singapore never got to do cos it’s always summer here.
+Don’t just think of it as taking photos for Instagram (not judging here) – these travel photos and memories will last a lifetime!
 You might even be whipping out these photos to show your grand-kids in future!

-Mt Fuji is a shy one, with limited visibility in a year.
-November to January are generally the recommended months where visibility is higher, so if you’ll be going to Tokyo, you have a higher chance!
-Again, you need to choose the right places, such as head to Fuji Five Lakes region.
+Mount Fuji is a shy one, with limited visibility in a year.
+November to January are generally the recommended months where visibility is higher.
+A snow-capped Mount Fuji is also more beautiful than it without the snow.
+Again, you need to choose the right places & pray for good weather, such as head to Fuji Five Lakes region.
 Kawaguchiko is a great option!

 Related resource: How to see Mt Fuji at its best

 Ready to book your trip?
-Check out the hotel rates on Booking.com!
+Check out hotel rates on Booking.com!

 Are you planning to visit Tokyo in November?